The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 Returning To Work

 Recovery time is variable for patients; a degree of tiredness is experienced for some time.
-Return to work depends on the nature of your job.
-You must feel comfortable at work and be able to cope.
+Returning to work depends on the nature of your job.
+You must feel comfortable at work and be able to cope physically and emotionally.
 You will probably feel tired at first.
-You will need to refrain from work for at least 8-12 weeks after open surgery, and at least 6-10 weeks after a laparoscopic operation.
-Your GP may advise you when to return, or when you attend for your gynaecology outpatient appointment you may discuss this with the doctor.
+You will need to refrain from work for at least 6-12 weeks.
+Your GP may advise you when to return, or your consultant when you see or speak with them during your follow up appointment.
+You will be discharged home from the ward with a 6 week sick note.
+Any subsequent notes required will be from your own G.P

 Your Questions Answered